dua-fard/py.game/README.md

-# py.game creating a game using pygame
+# py.game creating a racing car game using pygame